wmo-im/pywis-topics/README.md

 ## Overview

-pywis-topics is utility to work with the WIS2 Topic Hierarchy
+pywis-topics is a utility to work with the WIS2 Topic Hierarchy

 ## Installation